Melanie-Lo-CS/Presentation/README.md

 ## Purpose Of Program

-This program is serving an understanding of Mental illness that some people struggle or suffer with.
+This program is serving an understanding of mental illness that some people struggle or suffer with.
 It's to spread awareness of how they're also humans just like every other person.
 The program is to bring understanding and how they're also not alone in their journey.
 In my personal life I struggle with anxiety, and I know other people are walking in a similar path.
 We wanna bring support and that they can do it.
-We wanna tell those people they're valuable and important just like any other person.
 In our society, my team and I wanna explain what mental illness does to a person and how they're affected by it.
 By doing this we have a survey that brings down to certain outcomes and different outcomes as well.
+We also want others to acknowledge their well-being because it can affect how those with mental illness feel and think.

 ## Algorithms and Abstraction

 My algorithm has not been fully developed yet, I will however explain how my program is gonna work with it.
-The algorithm I am planning to create a pattern from the survey that shows certain outcomes of videos through what the user's answers are.
+The algorithm I am planning to create is a pattern from the survey that shows certain outcomes of videos through what the user's answers are.
 The videos will be displayed of relatable content of the answers of the survey to make our program more compatible with the user at a level.
 There will be at least 5-10 videos of certain outcomes.

-My program is made up of abstractions.
+My program is made up of abstractions like:
-* button code:
+* buttons:

               <button class="button button1">Start</button>

-* survey code:
+* a survey:

             First name; <input type="text" name="firstname"><br><br>